5amCurfew/monzo-task-public/README.md

 1. Create a CTE that contains the metadata of an account (this is found on `stg_accounts_created` and assumed the metadata - namely `user_id` and `account_type` doesn't change)
 2. Build a *spine* CTE of each account update (for each `account_id_hashed` find each update - creation, closure and re-opening) using the commonly named `recorded_at` in the *staging* tables
-3. Join on metadata on this spine
+3. Join on metadata on this spine (assumed this does not change for the purpose of the task)
 4. Create fields `valid_from` and `valid_to` that reflect the period of an account in the given state.
 Note that these ranges should be *mutually exclusive* as this is what will be used later on event data such as `account_transactions`.
 This is ensure using a dbt test.
 Please see `_analytics_models.yml` for further information on the tests used.

 ```SQL